Staff and Leadership

 President-Chief Executive Officers

-In addition to strengthening the financial stability of the organization, the Marziellos have grown BGCP’s programs and services.
-In 2013, they initiated the Call-to-Action Literacy Initiative, which now reaches over 1,300 youth at 12 Clubs throughout the city.
-In 2014, they introduced STEM learning Labs, to provide youth with 21st-century skills, and in 2017, they opened the organization's first Kids Café to ensure that all kids have access to healthy, home-cooked meals.
-Today the Kid Café operates at four(4) locations; Germantown, NE Frankford, Wissahickon, and Wayne Boys & Girls Clubs.
-The Marziellos also retained funding and support from 21st Century and AmeriCorps to strengthen the organization's literacy and STEM footprint.
-As program quality improved, membership grew, with a 60% increase from FY2013 to FY2019.
+In addition to strengthening the financial stability of the organization, the Marziellos have grown BGCP’s programs, youth memberships and services.
+In 2013, they initiated the Call-to-Action Literacy Initiative, which now reaches over 1,400 youth at 15 Clubs throughout the city.
+In 2014, they introduced STEM learning Labs, to provide youth with 21st century skills, and in 2017, they opened the organization's first Kids Café to ensure that all kids have access to healthy, home-cooked meals.
+Today the Kid Café operates at four (4) locations; Germantown, NE Frankford, Wissahickon, and Wayne Boys & Girls Clubs.
+The Marziellos also retained funding and support from 21st Century and AmeriCorps to strengthen the organization’s literacy and STEM footprint along with $1.9M from the Pennsylvania Commission on Crime & Delinquency to exclusively serve the teen population.
+As program quality improved, membership grew, with a 65% increase from FY2013 to FY2022.

 Chief Financial Officer